 Dawn Hastings: Community Development Worker

-Chris has overall responsibility for Sundbye House and the Trust activities there.
-He is the face of the Bishopdale Community Trust in the community and works with local residents alongside other community agencies.
+Dawn has overall responsibility for Sundbye House and the Trust activities there.
+She is the face of the Bishopdale Community Trust in the community and works with local residents alongside other community agencies.

 Nicky: House Coordinator

 Nicky is responsible for the smooth running of Sundbye House activities and volunteers.
 She provides hospitality, looks after everyone and maintains supplies.